 print(a)#=> abcdef

 The updating of objects referenced in the parameters passed to a function or class is governed by whether the object is mutable, in which case it is updated in place, or immutable in which case a local copy of the object is created and updated which has no effect on the passed object.
-This is described in more detail in E.34 Passing Parameters and Return Values [CSJ].
+This is described in more detail in 6.32 Passing Parameters and Return Values [CSJ].

 5. General guidance for Python

-[ See Template] [Thoughts welcomed as to what could be provided here.
-Possibly an opportunity for the language community to address issues that do not correlate to the guidance of section 6.
-For languages that provide non-mandatory tools, how those tools can be used to provide effective mitigation of vulnerabilities described in the following sections]
+5.1 Top avoidance mechanisms

+Each vulnerability listed in clause 6 provides a set of ways that the vulnerability can be avoided or mitigated.
+Many of the mitigations and avoidance mechanisms are common.
+This subclause provides the most most effective and the most common mitigations, together with references to which vulnerabilities they apply.
+The references are hyperlinked to provide the reader with easy access to those vulnerabilities for rationale and further exploration.
+The mitigations provided here are in addition to the ones provided in TR 24772-1, clause 5.4

+The expectation is that users of this document will develop and use a coding standard based on this document that is tailored to their risk environment.